tpaau-17DB/cpp-logger/README.md

 Log buffer can be cleared completely using `Logger::ClearLogBuffer()`.

-You can also write directly to the buffer using `Logger::WriteToBuffer(string&)`.

 When log accumulating is enabled logs need to be "released" manually by calling `Logger::ReleaseLogBuffer()` to make them appear in the terminal.

 Log formatting and filtering will be applied at buffer realease, not when a logging function is invoked!